 In 1943 a new pastor was sent to the Methodist Church, as their pastor had been called up to go to war.
 The new pastor held a tent revival at the corner of West Carter’s Valley and Chapel Drive.
 The result was a great number of folks converted, and he decided to take them and form the First Freewill Baptist Church of Morrison City.
 The church was built on West Carter’s Valley Road to the south of the Morrison Chapel Cemetery.

 Businesses in Morrison City included W. D. Sensabaugh’s store, at the corner of Tenneva and Carter’s Valley.
-Lee’s Barbor Shop, Parker’s Grill, and some fruit stands and monument companies also occupied lots in the community.
+Lee’s Barbor Shop, Parker’s Grill, and Lyle Lee’s, Price’s and Willis’ fruit stands and monument companies also occupied lots in the community.
 When Lynn Garden Drive was built further east from Tenneva, the business district began to dry up.
 New businesses popped up on the new fourlane road.
 A building stood for years facing Lynn Garden from the west, with only three walls, the fourth wall, the front of the building, never being completed.
 A Bassett’s Dairy Bar was built on the corner of East Carter’s Valley and Lynn Garden.
 Several businesses were near it going north bound on Lynn Garden.
 Fruit stands and fireworks places popped up and closed out from time to time.

 In the 1970s property was bought up for the new US 23, which becomes Interstate 26 at Kingsport.
 The heart of the community was replaced with asphalt.
 The businesses that were taken were never really replaced.
 The school was later closed, two churches were relocated.
 Several houses were torn down, with residents having to move away.
 Morrison City disappeared as a community and is only a footnote in history.